Irene Ang: Forays in the entertainment industry

 She would also work as a warm-up comedian to warm up the studio audience on the set of Under One Roof.
 It was here she was spotted by Phua Chua Kang Pte Ltd's producers and was asked to audition for roles in the upcoming television series.

 In 1997, Ang was cast in Phua Chua Kang Pte Ltd as Rosie Phua, the wife of lead character Phua Chu Kang, a general contractor.
 As the 10-year long television series eventually became a regional hit, she would reprise her character in a Malaysian spin-off, and a movie, all of which revolving around Phua Chu Kang.
 In the first season, Ang was paid a month.

 In 2022, Ang launched the web application TADAA!
 Casting which serves as a local and regional casting platform for entertainers.

 In 2023, Ang was named as one of the recipients of the Public Service Medal (PBM), for her work as a committee member of the SkillsFuture programme with the South West Community Development Council.

+In 2025, Ang launched The Irene Ang Show, a talk show featuring candid conversations with both celebrities and non-celebrity guests, including individuals from her personal and professional circles.
+The programme adopts an informal, conversational format that explores personal experiences, career journeys and behind-the-scenes aspects of the entertainment industry.
+One episode featuring actress Jeanette Aw attracted media attention after Aw recounted an incident in which she told a co-star to “do his homework” and learn his lines before coming onto set.